These are a collection of suggestions for nursing after a cesarean birth. You can do it!

-Ideally, you’ll want to put your baby to breast within the first hour, but definitely no later than the first 4-6 hours.
+Ideally, you’ll want to put your baby to breast within the first hour.
 Studies show that when time to breast is longer than this, babies have more difficulty breastfeeding and engorgement is more severe.
-If something prevents the baby from being put to breast within the 4-6 hours, you should begin pumping with a hospital-grade breastpump.
+If something prevents the baby from being put to breast within the first hour, you should begin pumping with a hospital-grade breastpump.

 Once you can turn over, try turning to one side and nursing in a side-lying position (see below).
 Have your partner or a nurse help you with positioning pillows.

 Another position that may be more comfortable is the football hold.
 Sit somewhat upright in the bed and place the baby on a pillow, between your arm and your side, with your hand cupping the underside of his head.